What clues might we find about the iPhone in iOS 12?

 Last week's iPhone news: 2018 iPhones may be missing something, and iOS 12 hides clues about the next iPhone

-Apple may be ditching the free headphone jack adapter that comes in the box of this year's iPhones if the rumors are true.
-The latest iOS 12 beta release has some hidden clues that hint at dual SIM support for at least one of the 2018 iPhones.
-And even the thousand dollar price tag of the iPhone X didn't stop consumers from buying a bunch of them; 43.3 million units according to Apple's third quarter earning reports which were released last week.
+If rumors are true, Apple may be ditching the free headphone jack adapter that comes in the box with this year's iPhones.
+Plus, the latest iOS 12 beta release has some hidden clues that hint at dual SIM support for at least one of the 2018 iPhones.
+And even the thousand-dollar price tag of the iPhone X didn't stop consumers from buying a bunch of them; 43.3 million units according to Apple's third quarter earnings report, released last week.

 But the biggest news: Apple hit a trillion, and it has the iPhone to thank!